Entangled multi-component 4D quantum Hall states from photonic crystal defects

 where $H$ is the effective TB Hamiltonian, $|\psi\rangle = $ denotes an eigenmode with eigenfrequency $\omega$, and $\varepsilon_0$ is the spatially varying dielectric constant.
-In this work, we shall always set the background rods to have dielectric constant $8$ and radius $0.2a$, where the lattice spacing $a$ is the distance between adjacent defect rods.
+We shall always set the background rods to have relative dielectric constant $8$ and radius $0.2a$, where the lattice spacing $a$ is defined as the distance between adjacent defect rods.

 The shape of a defect mode depend qualitatively on the defect rod radius.
-For different radii, the defect modes can exhibit $s,p$ or $d$-type symmetries~\footnote{Similar behavior have been observed in other contexts previously~\cite{villeneuve1996microcavities} have demonstrated similar behavior.} (Fig.~\ref{fig:sdefect}a,c and Supplementary Online Material (SOM)), hence providing a monolithic platform for constructing multi-component topological states without the need for multiple physical ``orbitals''.
-As illustrated in Fig.~\ref{fig:sdefect}a,c, even with defect rods (central circles) of circular cross section, various defect modes with $s,p$ or $d$ symmetries can be realized at sufficiently large rod radii.
-For these modes to robustly serve as topological degrees of freedom, we require them to lie within the frequency gap of the background resonators, which from our simulations (see SOM) range from $\omega\approx 0.32 c/a$ to $\omega\approx 0.46 c/a$, with $c$ being the speed of light.
+For different radii, the defect modes can exhibit $s,p$ or $d$-type symmetries~\footnote{Similar behavior have been observed in other contexts previously~\cite{villeneuve1996microcavities} have demonstrated similar behavior.} (Fig.~\ref{fig:sdefect} and \cite{SOM}), hence providing a monolithic platform for constructing multi-component topological states without the need for multiple physical ``orbitals''.
+As illustrated in Fig.~\ref{fig:sdefect}, even with defect rods (central circles) of circular cross section, various defect modes with $s,p$ or $d$ symmetries can be realized at sufficiently large rod radii.
+For these modes to robustly serve as topological degrees of freedom, we require them to lie within the frequency gap of the background resonators, which from our simulations (see SOM~\cite{SOM}) range from $\omega\approx 0.32 c/a$ to $\omega\approx 0.46 c/a$, with $c$ being the speed of light.
 Within this frequency window, defect rods thinner than the background rods ($r<0.2a$) can support only $s$-type orbitals (Fig.~\ref{fig:sdefect}a).
-However, thicker defect rods can support not just $p_x$ or $p_y$-type orbitals, but also simultaneously more exotic $d_{x^2-y^2},d_{xy},p'_x,p'_y$ etc. orbitals (Fig.~\ref{fig:sdefect}c) at sufficiently large radius.
+However, thicker defect rods can support not just $p_x$ or $p_y$-type orbitals, but also simultaneously more exotic $d_{x^2-y^2},d_{xy},p'_x,p'_y$ etc. orbitals (see SOM~\cite{SOM} for their field distributions) at sufficiently large radius.
 It is only through the length scale introduced by the background rods that we obained very localized qualitatively distinct $s,p$ and $d$ modes.